-TSU CATALOG FACT SHEET #12b TOPICAL INFORMATION CERTIFICATE PROGRAMS Intermediate between the ACT and our degree programs are the TSU certificate programs.
-You are awarded a certificate upon the completion of 7 certificate courses (by finishing designated modules of each certificate course).
-If 5 of the 7 courses combine to form an area of concentration, the certificate is awarded in that area (e.g., if 5 of the 7 courses are in Theological Studies, a Certificate in Theological Studies is awarded).
-If there is no identifiable area of concentration, the certificate is awarded in Religious Studies.
-You may begin your certificate program at any time.
+TSU CATALOG FACT SHEET #12b TOPICAL INFORMATION CERTIFICATE PROGRAMS Intermediate between the ACT and our degree programs are the TSU certificate and diploma programs.
+For the certificate program, you are awarded a certificate upon the completion of 5 certificate courses (by finishing designated modules of each certificate course).
+For the diploma program, you are awarded a diploma upon the completion of 10 diploma courses (by finishing designated modules of each diploma course.)
+Yyou may begin your program at any time.
 All that is required is completion of our one-page Application Form and payment of the application fee.
-Payment for the complete 7-course program must be paid in advance.
+Payment for the complete 5 or 10 course program must be paid in advance.
 Please refer to the Tuition & Fees: Fact Sheet (Catalog).
-If you wish to pursue a certificate program, contact the office of the Registrar for more information and an Application Form.
-As a certificate program student, should you desire to upgrade to a degree program, you will be required to complete the degree application process and the additional modules for each course.
+If you wish to pursue a certificate or diploma program, contact the office of the Registrar for more information and an Application Form.
+As a certificate or diploma program student, should you desire to upgrade to a degree program, you will be required to complete the degree application process and the additional modules for each course.
 Certificate courses are not transferable to other institutions.
-COMMITMENT TO RESEARCH The faculty of each of the colleges comprising Trinity Southwest University strives to perform cutting-edge research in the fields to which they are dedicated: Biblical Studies, Theological Studies, Biblical Languages, Archaeology & Biblical History, Biblical Counseling, Sacred Arts, Professional & Creative Writing, Documentary Media, and Womence Studies in Christian Leadership.
+COMMITMENT TO RESEARCH The faculty of each of the colleges comprising Trinity Southwest University strives to perform cutting-edge research in the fields to which they are dedicated: Biblical Studies, Theological Studies, Biblical Languages, Archaeology & Biblical History, Biblical Counseling, Sacred Arts, Professional & Creative Writing, Documentary Media, and Women's Studies in Christian Leadership.
 Such research undergirds the development of TSU courses and faculty, and leads to the publication of articles, papers, and books in various fields of interest.
 CONTINUING EDUCATION UNITS (CEUs) You may need Continuing Education Unit (CEU) credits in order to maintain professional certification or to meet other requirements.
 All TSU lectures may be taken for CEU credit, and many meet the CEU requirements of the Association of Christian Schools International (ACSI) and other agencies and institutions.
-You will earn 3 CEUs for attending a complete 16.
-18 hour lecture/seminar series.
-To enroll in a lecture or seminar as a CEU student, call the TSU office at (505) 332-4253 and ask to have your name placed on the class enrollment form as ‰ontinuing education.+Be prepared to use your credit or debit card to make your tuition payment (or make other payment arrangements).
+You will earn 3 CEUs for attending a complete 16-18 hour lecture/seminar series.
+To enroll in a lecture or seminar as a CEU student, call the TSU office at (505) 332-4253 and ask to have your name placed on the class enrollment form as "continuing education."
+Be prepared to use your credit or debit card to make your tuition payment (or make other payment arrangements).
 Please refer to the Tuition & Fees: Fact Sheet (Catalog) for prices.
 At the end of the lecture/seminar series, you must complete a Lecture Attendance Form and have it signed by the instructor.
 Make a copy of this form for your records and submit the original to the office of the Registrar.
 Upon receipt of the completed form, a CEU Certificate will be generated and sent to you.
-COURSE LOAD.
-GUIDELINES Course load guidelines for determining if you are a full-time, half-time, or part-time student are expressed as follows in terms of the number of semester credit hours included on your paid, active registration.
+COURSE LOAD, GUIDELINES Course load guidelines for determining if you are a full-time, half-time, or part-time student are expressed as follows in terms of the number of semester credit hours included on your paid, active registration.
 Undergraduate students:

-full-time- at least 24 SCH

-half-time- at least 15 SCH but less than 24 SCH

-part-time 12 SCH or less
+full-time-at least 24 SCH half-time-at least 15 SCH but less than 24 SCH part-time-12 SCH or less Graduate students:

-Graduate students:

-full-time- at least 24 SCH

-half-time- at least 15 SCH but less than 24 SCH

-part-time- 12 SCH or less
+full-time-at least 24 SCH half-time-at least 15 SCH but less than 24 SCH part-time-12 SCH or less Doctoral students:

-Doctoral students: